-This IBM® Redpaper™ publication provides information about how to set up and configure DB2® 10 for z/OS® with Secure Sockets Layer (SSL) using the z/OS V1R11 Communications Server: IP Application Transparent - Transport Layer Security (AT-TLS) services.
-This paper also covers the steps for configuring SSL support for non-Java DB2 clients and IBM Data Server Driver for Java Database Connectivity (JDBC) and SQLJ (Type 4 connectivity) clients to access a DB2 10 for z/OS server.
+This IBM® Redpaper™ publication provides information about how to set up and configure DB2® for z/OS® with Transport Layer Security (TLS), the modern version of Secure Sockets Layer (SSL), using the z/OS Communications Server Application Transparent - Transport Layer Security (AT-TLS) services.
+This paper also covers the steps for configuring TLS/SSL support for the IBM Data Server Drivers for IBM Data Server Provider for .NET and ODBC/CLI clients as well as the JDBC and SQLJ (Type 4 connectivity) clients to access a DB2 for z/OS server.

-The intended audience for this paper includes network and security administrators and database administrators who want to set up and configure SSL support for DB2 10 for z/OS.
+The intended audience for this paper includes network and security administrators and database administrators who want to set up and configure TLS/SSL support for DB2 for z/OS.

 Table of contents

 These pages are Web versions of IBM Redbooks- and Redpapers-in-progress.
 They are published here for those who need the information now and may contain spelling, layout and grammatical errors.

 This material has not been submitted to any formal IBM test and is published AS IS.
 It has not been the subject of rigorous review.
 Your feedback is welcomed to improve the usefulness of the material to others.

 IBM assumes no responsibility for its accuracy or completeness.
 The use of this information or the implementation of any of these techniques is a customer responsibility and depends upon the customer's ability to evaluate and integrate them into the customer's operational environment.